Hansa Rose flowers

 An old-fashioned hardy shrub rose, smothered in fragrant double reddish-purple flowers in early summer; repeat-blooming; tall upright habit; hardy and resistant to disease; this rose requires full sun and well-drained acidic soil.

 Hansa Rose is draped in stunning fragrant violet flowers with fuchsia overtones and yellow eyes at the ends of the branches from early to mid summer.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn an outstanding orange in the fall.
 The fruits are showy red hips displayed from mid to late fall.
 The spiny brick red bark adds an interesting dimension to the landscape.

 Hansa Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.